There is a wide range of practical support available. This includes:

 - gov.uk if you live in England or Wales

 - nidirect if you live in Northern Ireland.

 Don’t apply for a Blue Badge from anywhere else, as it may not be legitimate.

-An occupational therapist is a professional who can help you find ways to carry out everyday tasks that might be difficult.
-This might include recommending specific equipment or adaptations at home.
-They will carry out an assessment to work out what is needed and help you access it.
-Ask the GP, specialist nurse or another health or social care professional to refer you to an occupational therapist.
+An occupational therapist is a professional who can help you find ways to carry out everyday activities that might be difficult.
+They will carry out an assessment to work out what equipment is needed and help you get it.
+Ask your GP or specialist nurse to refer you to an occupational therapist.
 You can also contact your council, or pay to see a private occupational therapist.

-You may need to pay towards the cost of the equipment or installing it.
+Some equipment may be free, but you may need to pay towards the cost of some things.
 This will depend on your local council.
-You may be able to apply for a grant to help with the cost.
-Many hospices provide similar assessments and access to equipment.
+You may be able to claim benefits or apply for a grant to help with the cost.

-If you only need special equipment for a short time, such as while recovering from surgery, then the hospital or district nurse will usually supply equipment for as long as it’s needed.
-This may depend on your local services.
-Charities such as the British Red Cross lend equipment such as wheelchairs or raised toilet seats.
+If you only need equipment for a short time, such as after surgery, the hospital or district nurse will usually supply this.
+But it depends on your local services.
+Charities such as the British Red Cross also lend equipment.

 “Keep persisting until you receive all the advice, support and equipment you need.
 There’s no such thing as a silly question and sometimes if you don’t ask you don’t get.”